mawinkler/playground-one/docs/index.md

 ## Change Log

+11/14/2023

+- Deep Security integrated for use in migration scenarios.

 10/27/2023

-- EKS Fargate & EKS Calico on EC2 operational
+- EKS Fargate & EKS Calico on EC2 operational.

 10/10/2023

-- Playground One goes public
+- Playground One goes public.

 08/07/2023

-- Initial release
+- Initial release.

 ## Requirements

-The Playground One is designed to work with AWS and is tested these operating systems
+The Playground One is designed to work with AWS and is tested these operating systems:

 - Ubuntu Bionic and newer
 - Cloud9 with Ubuntu